British suspect in Danish 'cum-ex' fraud case arrested in Dubai | Law-Order

 British suspect in Danish 'cum-ex' fraud case arrested in Dubai

-The main suspect in a Danish dividend tax fraud case, Sanjay Shah, has been arrested in Dubai, Denmark's justice ministry said in a statement on Friday, adding that it hopes to get the Briton extradited for prosecution in Denmark.
+The main suspect in a Danish dividend tax fraud case, Sanjay Shah, has been arrested in Dubai, Denmark's justice ministry said on Friday, adding it hoped to get the Briton extradited for prosecution in Denmark.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)